xiaohan2012/xiaohan2012.github.io/_posts/2015-09-28-pgm-7-parameter-estimation-in-fully-observed-MN.md

 GIS is more general than IPF as the tabular potential function is a special case of feature based potential function.
 However, inference needs to be done for \\(\sum\limits_x p^{(t)}(x)f_i(x)\\).

+## Disclaimer

+Some portions of the content are directly taken from the [slides](http://www.cs.cmu.edu/~epxing/Class/10708-14/lectures/lecture8-LearningObsMRF.pdf) of CMU Probabilistic Graphical Model, 2014 by Eric Xing